Arabs

 Arabs have been in the Fertile Crescent for thousands of years.
 In the 9th century BCE, the Assyrians made written references to Arabs as inhabitants of the Levant, Mesopotamia, and Arabia.
 Throughout the Ancient Near East, Arabs established influential civilizations starting from 3000 BCE onwards, such as Dilmun, Gerrha, and Magan, playing a vital role in trade between Mesopotamia, and the Mediterranean.
 Other prominent tribes include Midian, ʿĀd, and Thamud mentioned in the Bible and Quran.
 Later, in 900 BCE, the Qedarites enjoyed close relations with the nearby Canaanite and Aramaean states, and their territory extended from Lower Egypt to the Southern Levant.
-From 1200 BCE to 110 BCE, powerful kingdoms emerged such as Saba, Lihyan, Minaean, Qataban, Hadhramaut, Awsan, and Homerite emerged in Arabia.
+From 1200 BCE to 110 BCE, powerful kingdoms emerged such as Saba, Lihyan, Ma'in, Qataban, Hadhramaut, Awsan, and Himyar.
 According to the Abrahamic tradition, Arabs are descendants of Abraham through his son Ishmael.

-During classical antiquity, the Nabataeans established their kingdom with Petra as the capital in 300 BCE, by 271 CE, the Palmyrene Empire with the capital Palmyra, led by Queen Zenobia, encompassed the Syria Palaestina, Arabia Petraea, Egypt, and large parts of Anatolia.
+During classical antiquity, the Nabataeans established their kingdom with Petra as the capital in 300 BCE, by 271 CE, the Palmyrene Empire with the capital Palmyra, led by Queen Zenobia, encompassed Syria Palaestina, Arabia Petraea, Egypt, and large parts of Anatolia.
 The Arab or Aramean Itureans inhabited Lebanon, Syria, and northern Palestine (Galilee) during the Hellenistic and Roman periods.
 The Osroene and Hatran were Arab-ruled kingdoms in Upper Mesopotamia around 200 CE.
 In 164 CE, the Sasanians called part of upper Mesopotamia "Arbayistan", meaning "land of the Arabs," having conquered the land from the previously Jewish Adiabene.
 The probably Arab Emesenes ruled Emesa (Homs), Syria by 46 BCE.
-During late antiquity, the Tanukhids, Salihids, Lakhmids, Kinda, and Ghassanids were dominant Arab tribes in the Levant, Mesopotamia, and Arabia, they predominantly embraced Christianity.
+During late antiquity, the Tanukhids, Salihids, Lakhmids, Kinda, and Ghassanids were dominant Arab tribes in the Levant, Mesopotamia, and Arabia; they predominantly embraced Christianity.